Disalo/Kafka-Challene/README.md

 Example Python App Consuming and Producing to Kafka topic

 ## Environment Setup
-Follow the instructions below to configure your local machine to run and develop this example Python application.
+Follow the instructions below to configure your local machine to run and develop the Python application.

-### Local Docker Environment
+## Local Docker Environment
 The example code relies on a running Kafka service, the repo contains a Docker compose file that will spin up a configured Kafka.

 * Install Docker : https://docs.docker.com/get-docker/